 Introduction

-Positive interactions or facilitation at the landscape level can influence ecosystem infrastructure (Stachowicz 2001).
+Positive interactions or facilitation at the landscape level can influence ecosystem infrastructure (Stachowicz 2001) revise.
 Facilitation is defined as any positive interaction wherein a benefactor species increases the fitness or survival of associated species (Bertness and Callaway 1994; Bruno et al. 2003).
 However, competitive interactions often happen concurrently alongside facilitation (i.e. competition for pollinators between benefactors and beneficiaries) (Braun 2018).
 There are many mechanisms for facilitation between interacting taxa (Landero and Valiente-Banuet 2010), and several categories are common across plant-animal interactions with plants often providing food resources such as nectar, fruit, and seeds (Narango et al. 2017; Feinsinger 1987; Saracco et al. 2004).
 Benefactor plants can also indirectly facilitate carnivores or insectivores by attracting their prey items (Ruttan et al. 2016).
-Non-trophic interactions between plants and animals are relatively limited when compared with plant-plant studies, with most studies examining hypotheses that supported the function of shrubs as seed traps for beneficiary animals (Lortie et al. 2016).
+Non-trophic interactions between plants and animals are relatively limited when compared with plant-plant studies with most studies examining hypotheses that supported the function of shrubs as seed traps for beneficiary animals (Lortie et al. 2016).
 In the more specific example of bird-plant interactions, plants aid birds in foraging and defining their territory (Wiens 1973; Craig 1990; Devereux et al. 2000; Longland and Price 1991).
-All of these trophic and non-trophic interactions can be relevant for desert birds; however, the relative frequency of these interactions within a given system or for a specific community is not well documented.
+All of these trophic and non-trophic interactions are ecologically relevant for desert bird species; however, the relative frequency of these interactions within a given system or for a specific community is not well documented - for can you find another rationale. - above para needs a streamline if you can manage it or just skip and submit - good by me too - time is precious

-Foundation species can be benefactors that facilitate other species within an ecosystem using some or all of the mechanisms previously described (Angelini et al. 2011; Almeida and Mikich 2018).
 In many ecosystems, including deserts, plants are foundation species.
+Foundation species are often benefactors that facilitate other species within an ecosystem using some or all of the mechanisms previously described including habitat provision, complexity, shelter, and direct resource provision (Angelini et al. 2011; Almeida and Mikich 2018).
 The traits of a foundation plant species (such as growth pattern, life histories, and origins of neighbors and targets) can influence the mechanism of the interaction (He et al. 2013).
-Traits can also shift the net outcome of interactions from facilitative to competitive (Callaway and Walker 1997).
+Traits also shift the net outcome of interactions from facilitative to competitive (Callaway and Walker 1997).
 Shrubs and cacti have been documented as common foundation species globally (Filazzola and Lortie 2014).
 These large, sturdy plants are often responsible for habitat infrastructure of wildlife throughout an ecosystem (Callaway 1997; Gelmi-Candusso et al. 2017).
 In relatively high-stress environments like deserts, events like mega-droughts and other inter-annual variations are stressful for many species in the ecosystem (Siegal et al. 2013).
 This physical stability helps maintain the presence of many other species in a habitat (Lortie et al. 2018).
 While most studies have focused on plant-plant facilitation (Callaway 2007), positive plant-animal interactions are also frequent in deserts (Lortie et al. 2016; Bertness et al. 1999; Arsenault and Owen-Smith 2002).
 A more comprehensive understanding of the types of associations between foundation plant species and animals will enable better predictions of how biodiversity will respond to a changing climate and to the relatively extreme existing variation in desert climates seasonally.
 The extent that positive effects are specific species is also an important ecological issue (Callaway 1998; Villarreal-Barajas and Martorell 2009) because we need to know whether the benefits are generic and thus more easily restored and managed or specific to certain foundation species.